SEA SPURGE

 8th July 2009, Hightown, Sefton Coast.
 Photo: © RWD

-The differences between Sea Spurge and Portland Spurge.
 Like Portland Spurge, Sea Spurge grows near the sea.
 Both have lower stems that tend to redden.
 Both have the mid part of the stem covered in narrowish leaves.
 Where they differ is that the stem leaves of Portland Spurge also tend to be both narrower and red, and they also have a prominent mid-rib absent from the stem leaves of Sea Spurge.
 The flowerheads of Portland Spurge have very long crescent-shaped horns, whereas those in Sea Spurge the horns are much shorter and not crescent-shaped.
 Also unlike Portland Spurge, Sea Spurge does not have minutely pointed leaves.
 Sea Spurge has rougher fruits.

 Sun Spurge contains toxic and irritant Phorbol esters.
 The milky sap is caustic to the skin and can cause dermatitis.
-Besides the compounds detailed below, Sun Spurge contains a whole series of complex tannins collectively known as Euphorbins, but individually names as Euphorbin-A, -B, -C, -D and Euphorbin-E as well as several steroidal terpenoids: 0.2% β-Sitosterol, 0.12% Ursolic Acid, 0.23% β=Amyrin, 0.01% Uvaol and 0.03% Betulin.
+Besides the compounds detailed below, Sun Spurge contains a whole series of complex tannins collectively known as Euphorbins, but individually named as Euphorbin-A, -B, -C, -D and Euphorbin-E as well as several steroidal terpenoids: 0.2% β-Sitosterol, 0.12% Ursolic Acid, 0.23% β=Amyrin, 0.01% Uvaol and 0.03% Betulin.
 Hyperoside, the galactoside of Quercetin is present at 0.12%.
 It also contains diterpene esters called Paraliane, Paralinone A and Paralinone B, which obtain their name from Sun Spurge (Euphorbia paralias.

 SEGETANE DITERPENOIDS